AlexEidt/Vidio/README.md

 ## `Camera`

-The `Camera` can read from any cameras on the device running Vidio.
+The `Camera` can read from any cameras on the device running `Vidio`.
 It takes in the stream index.
 On most machines the webcam device has index 0.

 ```go
 vidio.NewCamera(stream int) (*vidio.Camera, error)